Excessive Heat Warning issued for Lake Havasu and Fort Mohave by NWS - NewsBreak

 Flash Flood Warning issued for Mohave by NWS

-Effective: 2022-09-08 19:40:00 PDT Expires: 2022-09-08 22:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-09-10 16:36:00 PDT Expires: 2022-09-10 18:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Mohave FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 10 PM MST THIS EVENING FOR CENTRAL MOHAVE COUNTY At 740 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Target Area: Mohave FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 615 PM MST THIS EVENING FOR WEST CENTRAL MOHAVE COUNTY At 436 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life-threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
 IMPACT...Life-threatening flash flooding of low-water crossings, creeks, normally dry washes and roads.
-Some locations that will experience flash flooding include Kingman, Blake Ranch Road, Dw Ranch Road, Hualapai Mountain Park, Wild Cow Campground, New Kingman-Butler, Valentine and Hualapai Peak.
+Some locations that will experience flash flooding include Packsaddle Campground, Windy Point Campground, Chloride, Dolan Springs, New Kingman-Butler, Pierce Ferry Road, Antares Road, and Valentine.
 FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE

 Comments / 0